Welcome to our Texas to California drive trip planner!

 The National WWII Museum is also worth checking out if you want a taste of American history in Texas.

-If you are from Houston, then head directly to West Texas but if you are new to H-Town, then definitely explore a bit before driving west on the I-10.
+If you are from Houston, then head directly to West Texas but if you are new to H-Town, then definitely explore a bit before driving west on the I-10 on the Houston to California road trip.

-Next up on the Interstate is the Alamo City.
+Next up on the Interstate on Texas to California drive is the Alamo City.

 From dining on the River Walk to taking in some of the best live music shows in Texas, there are plenty of things to do for those visiting San Antonio.